JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 registerInputHandler("ml5.class", process_results)
 ```

-Once the handler function created and registered with Shiny what is left to do is tell Shiny which input should use that handler.
+Once the handler function is created and registered with Shiny, what is left to do is tell Shiny which input should use that handler.
 This is done by adding the name of the handler, `ml5.class`, preceded by a colon (`:ml5.class`) as a suffix to the input name.

 ```js
 Shiny.addCustomMessageHandler('classify', function(data){